Bobcats in Ohio

 A kitten’s eyes will open after 10 days, and they are fully weaned after around 8 weeks.

-After they are weaned, the juvenile bobcats will venture out and learn to live as an individual.
+After weaning, the juvenile bobcats will venture out and learn to live independently.
 When a female bobcat has a litter, it could be anything from 1 kitten to 7 kittens.
 The average size of a litter is 2-3 kittens.

 The number of bobcats in Ohio has risen quite a lot since the turn of the Century.
 They are now returning to places where they have not been seen previously.
 Research has been conducted over the past few years at Ohio University to learn more about bobcats and how they live.